Model soups need only one ingredient: Experiments

 \section{Experiments}

 We next evaluate \methodname across both vision and language domains.
 On CLIP models, we compare against prior merging methods such as Model Soups and ModelStock, testing whether \methodname can achieve competitive or superior robustness using \textit{only a single} fine-tuned checkpoint.
 We then extend the evaluation to large language models from the Qwen family~\citep{Qwen3}, where we assess their effectiveness on mathematical reasoning and multiple-choice benchmarks.
-Finally, we study its integration with Wise-FT to examine complementarity with interpolation-based robustness methods. \looseness=-1
+Finally, we study its integration with Wise-FT to examine complementarity with interpolation-based robustness methods.
+Additional experiments on ConvNeXt \citep{liu2022convnet2020s}, reported in \autoref{app:convnext}, confirm that the method generalizes beyond Transformer-based architectures.
+We also verify compatibility with parameter-efficient fine-tuning in \autoref{app:peft}: \methodname yields consistent improvements when applied to LoRA-merged checkpoints, with gains that are attenuated but principled --- a direct consequence of the rank structure of the low-rank update. \looseness=-1